 - Oil extracts can be made into healing balms.

-- Essential oil can be added to sprays, balms, and other preparations, as well as diffused.
+- CO2 Extract/Absolute can be added to sprays, balms, and other preparations.

-Get your essential oil from a trusted source that will be pesticide-free, preferably certified organic, then use it at 3-5% dilutions in your cosmetic and topical preparations.
+Get your calendula oil from a trusted source that will be pesticide-free, preferably certified organic, then use it at 3-5% dilutions in your cosmetic and topical preparations.

 Petals can be purchased at health food stores or online herbal supply stores.
 They should be fully dried and bright yellow or orange in color.